dalgard/meteor-viewmodel/README.md

     console.log("new value of regex", field.regex());
   },

-  // Blaze onCreated hook (rendered and destroyed also exist)
+  // Blaze onCreated hook (similar for rendered and destroyed)
   // – can be an array of functions
   created: function () {
     this instanceof ViewModel;  // true